immunant/IA2-Phase2/docs/design.md

 # Compartment initialization

-When DSOs are loaded, their statically-allocated memory is protected using `pkey_mprotect`.
-This happens by including `ia2_compartment_init.inc` in one DSO per compartment.
+When DSOs are loaded, their writable statically-allocated memory is protected using `pkey_mprotect`.
+This happens by including [`ia2_compartment_init.inc`](../runtime/libia2/include/ia2_compartment_init.inc) in one DSO per compartment.
 This inserts a constructor (called automatically) that uses `dl_iterate_phdr` to find the writeable ELF segments for the DSO and its dependencies declared using `IA2_COMPARTMENT_LIBRARIES`.